c-hive/guides/universal/error-handling.md

 #### Consecutive errors must be distinguishable.

-- Example: BAD: An AJAX form validation failed on post, the field is higlighted.
+- Example: BAD: An AJAX form validation failed on post, the field is highlighted.
 The user edits the field and resends the form.
-Throughout this, the error hghlight is always visible.
+Throughout this, the error highlight is always visible.
 The user cannot tell if there's another error or if it's just "stuck".

-- Example: GOOD: An AJAX form validation failed on post, the field is higlighted.
+- Example: GOOD: An AJAX form validation failed on post, the field is highlighted.
 As the user changes the value the highlight is removed.
-Upon resubmission if the value is still incorrect the highlight appears again.
+Upon resubmission, if the value is still incorrect the highlight appears again.

 - Example: GOOD: Input validation failed on post, there's an error bubble.
 The bubble has a fade-in animation, it can be dismissed and it is automatically dismissed upon a new submission.
 If the value is still incorrect the bubble shows up again using the same fade-in animation.